AdaCore/training_material/courses/ada_essentials/090_overloading/02-enumerals_and_operators.rst

 Overloading Enumerals
 -----------------------

-* Each is treated as if a function name (identifier)
+* Each is treated as if a function identifier
 * Thus same rules as for function identifier overloading

 .. code:: Ada